tkeemon/edx-documentation/en_us/shared/glossary/glossary.rst

 **XBlock**

-  EdX’s component architecture for writing courseware components: XBlocks are the components that deliver course content to learners.
+  EdX's component architecture for writing courseware components: XBlocks are the components that deliver course content to learners.

   Third parties can create components as web applications that can run within